lizazhemchuzhina/SE/README.md

 https://venngage.net/ps/dym6Lzk3GPQ/ml-logs-analyzer

 ## Installation
 Currently ML logs analyzer is available as a separate library.
-So you can simply clone source files and use it:
+So you can simply clone the project and use it as source files:

 ```bash
 git clone https://github.com/lizazhemchuzhina/SE.git